MalgoCoder54/malgocoder54.github.io/_posts/2023-12-10-xmas-avatar.md

 ---
 layout: post
 title: "A Holiday Makeover with Paint & Dalle3"
+abstract: "Deck your digital avatar with holiday cheer using Microsoft Paint's co-designer and DALL-E 3.
+Create festive scenes, add fun elements, and perfect your holiday avatar. "
 ---

 # Decking Out Your Digital Doppelgänger: A Holiday Makeover with Microsoft Paint's co-designer